shanizif2/Assignment2_Shani_Or_Noa/README.md

 # Assignment 2 – HTML & CSS (GitHub Pages)

 ## Students
-- Shani
+- Shani Ziflinger
-- Or
+- Or Goren
-- Noa
+- Noa Nahum

 ## Project Description
 This project demonstrates the use of HTML and CSS with different styling approaches.